What does a Translator/Interpreter do?

 - Translate written documents from one language to another, ensuring accuracy and maintaining the original meaning.

-- Provide interpretation services during meetings, conferences, and other events, facilitating communication between speakers and listeners.
+- Provide interpretation services during meetings, conferences, and other events, ensuring clear and effective communication between parties.

 - Review and edit translated documents to ensure they meet quality standards and are free of errors.